FrankBeatrice/queryjane_app/docs/source/used_technologies.rst

 Yarn:1.7.0
 ==========

-`yarn <https://yarnpkg.com/lang/en/>`_ is used to install in a very easy way all the Javscript and CSS package.
+`yarn <https://yarnpkg.com/lang/en/>`_ is used to install in a very easy way all the Javscript and CSS packages.

 ===============